AnttiK87/akphotography-websites/frontend/README.md

-# 📸 AK Photography Website – Backend
+# 📸 AK Photography Website – Frontend

-This is the backend of the akphotography-websites project.
-It's built with Node.js and Express, providing a RESTful API for managing photos, keywords, user accounts, and access control.
-Backend also serves frontends staticfiles.
+This is the frontend of the akphotography-websites project.
+It's a modern single-page application built with React, aiming to renew a personal photography portfolio and serve as a full-stack learning project (e.g., for Full Stack Open).

-## 🔧 Technologies Used
+## ⚛️ Technologies & Libraries

-Node.js + Express

-Sequelize ORM (MySQL)

-JSON Web Tokens (JWT) for authentication

-Multer & Sharp for image upload and processing

-Nodemailer for sending emails with data from contact form.

-Umzug with Sequelize for database migrations
+React 18 with Vite for fast development

+React Router DOM – SPA routing

+Redux + Redux Thunk – State management

+Axios – HTTP client

+PropTypes – Prop validation

+Framer Motion – Animations

+React-Bootstrap – UI components

+React-Slick – Image carousels

+FontAwesome – Icons

+EXIFR – Image metadata parsing

 ## 🚀 Getting Started

-Install dependencies:
+1. Install dependencies
    npm install

-Create a .env file in the root with the following variables:
-PORT=your port
-DB_NAME=your_db
-DB_USER=your_user
-DB_PASS=your_pass
-SECRET=your_jwt_secret

-Run in development mode:
+2. Start development server
    npm run dev

-Run in production:
+3. Build for production
+   npm run build

+4. Preview production build locally
-npm start
+   npm run preview

-## 🛠 Available Scripts:

-npm run dev Start development server using Nodemon npm start Start production server npm run lint Run ESLint on project files npm run build:ui Build frontend and copy it to backend /dist npm run build:uiDev Windows version of frontend build & copy npm run migration:down Roll back last database migration npm run generate-thumbnails-once Generate image thumbnails once for grating thumbnails of photos thhat are already in /uploads/pictures folder.
+# 🧩 Notable Features:

+## 🔄 State Management with Redux

+This project utilizes Redux for global state management across the application.
+The Redux store is configured to handle user authentication, photo metadata, and UI states like lightbox and language preferences.
+Redux Thunk is used for managing side effects and asynchronous API calls.

+Redux slices and reducers are located in the /src/reducers/ directory.

+Redux Toolkit simplifies store setup and slice management.

+## 🌐 Communication with Backend via Axios

+The application communicates with the backend API using Axios for HTTP requests.
+API calls are abstracted in the /src/services/ directory, where an Axios instance is configured for sending requests and handling responses (including interceptors for handling errors and JWT authentication).

+## 🔁 Navigation

+Routing is handled with react-router-dom, enabling page navigation without reloads.

+## 📍 Navbar

+The responsive navigation bar is created using components from react-bootstrap.

+## 🖼️ Carousel

+Image sliders (e.g., home page and gallery) are implemented with react-slick.

+## 🔠 Animated Text

+The homepage header animation uses Framer Motion for staggered reveal effects.
+Inspiration and help came from:

+Staggered Text Animations with Framer Motion – Frontend FYI

+## 📦 Prop Validation

+Props in components are validated using Facebook’s prop-types library to ensure correct usage.

+## 🎨 Icons

+Icons are a mix of self made assets and Font Awesome icons via the @fortawesome packages.

-## 📁 Project Structure (Backend)
+# 📂 Project Structure (Simplified):

-/backend
+/frontend
 │
+├── public/ # Static assets (images)
+├── src/
+│ ├── components/ # UI components organized by views (e.g., Navbar, Gallery, etc.)
+│ ├── assets/ # Icons, images, and other assets
+│ ├── context/ # Context providers for managing lightbox and language state
-├── controllers/ # Route logic
+│ ├── hooks/ # Custom hooks for reusable logic (e.g., useFetch, useAuth)
-├── models/ # Sequelize models
-├── utils/ # Middlewares, configurations, etc.
+│ ├── utils/ # Utility functions (e.g., date formatting, image resizing)
-├── migrations/ # Database migration files
-├── dist/ # Production-ready frontend build after npm run build:ui
+│ ├── reducers/ # Redux reducers and slices for global state management
+│ ├── services/ # API calls and backend communication (e.g., Axios instance)
-├── app.js # Express routes
+│ ├── app.jsx # Main routing configuration
-├── index.js # Entry point
+│ └── main.jsx # Application entry point
-├── eslint.config.mjs # eslint configuration
+├── index.html # Main HTML template
-├── docker-compose.yml # docker configuration for setting dev db
+├── vite.config.js # Vite build configuration
-└── .env # Environment variables (not committed)
+└── .eslintrc # ESLint configuration

-## 📬 Author
+# 📬 Author

 GitHub: AnttiK87
 Project: akphotography-websites
 Author: Antti Kortelainen